StefanoMartin/Aiuto/README.md

 In this case we filter by using the websites in the group "rails" and "beginner".

-## Do you have other commands like "-f"?
+## Do you have other commands like "-f" ?

 Yes!
 I provide ```-no``` to remove all the filters, and ```-r``` to remove the word "ruby" from the search.

 Futher I add ```aiuto --help``` for helps on the terminal and ```aiuto --list``` for returning the above list.

 ## Hey!
-I want to use DuckDuckGo or other filters?
+I want to use DuckDuckGo or other filters

 Please create issue or do some pull requests for any idea you have.
-I am more than welcome to improve this gem with your help.
+I am more than welcome to improve this gem with your help. :smile: